jeromezero/proxy/drafts/proxy.md

 This is what you know, in your bones.

 Mid-morning, I look over your manuscript.
 I go back and forth between stacks of papers and the computer screen.
-Spreadsheets and outliners and word processors and text editors spread themself across virtual workspaces, all vying for my attention.
+Spreadsheets and outliners and word processors and text editors spread themselves across virtual workspaces, all vying for my attention.

 There is glue all over my pants and my shoulders ache.